reidmorrison/semantic_logger/README.md

 efficiently.
 Some SQL data stores also allow complex data types that could be used for storing and querying the logging data

+Before writing SemanticLogger all of the following logging frameworks were thoroughly evaluated.
+None of them met the above Semantic requirements, or the performance requirements of hundreds of threads all logging at the same time: logback, logging, log4r, central_logger, whoops

 ## Architecture & Performance

 In order to ensure that logging does not hinder the performance of the application